George-Edih/cs1302-ce01/README.md

 * An introduction to Unix: http://www.ee.surrey.ac.uk/Teaching/Unix/unixintro.html
 * Unix Tutorial One, Two, Three, and Four: http://www.ee.surrey.ac.uk/Teaching/Unix

+## Course Specific Learning Outcomes

+* LO1.a: Navigate and modify files, directories, and permissions in a multi-user Unix-like environment.

 ## Before You Begin

 You should complete one of the setup instructions provided below before you begin.